Raleigh Infant and Admirals Academies puts the safeguarding of our pupils at the forefront of our school.

 If you are worried about the safety or wellbeing of a child, please contact:

-Alternate Designated Safeguarding Leads are: Mrs Ewens and Mrs Hall.
-All of our Safeguarding Leads can be reached on 01842 762810.
+Alternate Designated Safeguarding Leads are: Natalie Ewens, Christopher Harris, Amy McArdle and Victoria Cornwall.
+All of our Safeguarding Leads can be reached on:

-Our Safeguarding Policy applies to all adults, including volunteers, working in or on behalf of the Academy and it is expected that everyone working in or for the Academy shares the responsibility to keep children safe from harm and abuse and reports any concerns to the designated safeguarding lead for the Academy or the alternate.
+Our Safeguarding Policy applies to all adults, including volunteers, working in or on behalf of the Academies and it is expected that everyone working in or for the Academies shares the responsibility to keep children safe from harm and abuse and reports any concerns to the designated safeguarding lead for the Academies or the alternate.

 The value of direct teaching on the subjects of respect, healthy relationships and keeping safe is recognised as a key feature of the School’s proactive and preventative approach to safeguarding.
 Personal, Social, Health and Economic Education (PSHE) teaching includes units on themes and topics such as Drugs, Alcohol and Tobacco Education, Stranger Danger and e-safety issues.
 Children are encouraged to explore and discuss these issues in a safe environment.

 If school is closed and you have an urgent concern about a child’s welfare and believe them to be at risk of significant harm, you can call the Police on 999 or make contact with Norfolk County Council’s Children’s Services on 0344 800 8020.
 See more information here: https://www.norfolk.gov.uk/children-and-families/keeping-children-safe

 Working Together to Safeguard Children (2018) is a government document that we use to inform our practices.
 It can be found here: https://www.gov.uk/government/publications/working-together-to-safeguard-children–2

 Keeping children safe in education (2022) is a government document that we use to inform our practices.
 It can be found here: https://www.gov.uk/government/publications/keeping-children-safe-in-education--2